CycnQT/CyanQT-Autoterm-helper/README.md

 - Stacked Click delay fix
 - Double click fix

-Should work wit hany autoterms mod, its a chatriggers module, so standard install.
+Should work with any autoterms mod, its a chatriggers module, so standard install.